Marshawn Lynch: Indoor football teams

-NFLPA Brand Chief Ambassador
+NFLPA brand chief ambassador

 In October 2021, Lynch was named the first NFLPA brand chief ambassador.

 Personal life

 Lynch has several relatives who have also played professional football.
 His cousins are wide receiver Robert Jordan, who played alongside Lynch at Cal from 2004 to 2006, journeyman quarterback Josh Johnson, and quarterback JaMarcus Russell.
 Lynch's uncle, Lorenzo Lynch, had an eleven-year career in the NFL.

 While in Buffalo, Lynch embraced the Buffalo community, in stark contrast to former Bills running back Willis McGahee, as noted in an interview with ESPN's Kenny Mayne.
 In the video interview, which has become an internet sensation, Lynch talks about his love of Applebee's and his teammates joke that he loves chain restaurants.
 Lynch is also known for his frequent community involvement.
 In 2013, he was featured in Red Bull's campaign "Athletes Give Back" when he put together a successful food drive for his hometown.
 During his first stint in Seattle, Lynch once gave his backpack to junior teammate Doug Baldwin after Baldwin had inquired where he got it from.
-When the Seahawks defensive coordinator Ken Norton Jr's father died, Lynch was the only member of the organization who went to console him at the airport.
-In 2014, he found a lost wallet outside Seattle at a gas station.
-Lynch went to the address to return it.
+When the Seahawks defensive coordinator Ken Norton Jr.'s father died, Lynch was the only member of the organization who went to console him at the airport.
+In 2014, he found a lost wallet outside Seattle at a gas station; Lynch went to the address to return it.

 Lynch frequently ate Skittles during games, a habit that started when he was in high school.
 After Lynch was shown eating the candy during a nationally televised game on December 5, 2011, Mars offered him a two-year supply of Skittles and a custom dispenser for his locker.
 On December 30, 2011, he was fined $10,000 for wearing cleats featuring a Skittles pattern.
 On January 28, 2014, an official deal with Skittles was announced.
 The agreement stated that in addition to personal compensation, $10,000 would be donated to his Fam First Foundation for each touchdown he scored in Super Bowl XLVIII.